 6. Hands: Your hands take the brunt of the work, and without the gloves, the brunt of the sun as well.

-Research published in Skin Health and Disease also reveals that melanoma is significantly more concentrated in upper body areas, such as the face and ears, compared to the lower body.
-These findings highlight the critical need for campaigns like Safe in the Sun, which prioritise worker health and safety by raising awareness of these risks.
+Research published in Skin Health and Disease reveals that melanoma is significantly more concentrated in upper body areas, such as the face and ears, compared to the lower body.
+These findings highlight the reason Marley's Safe in the Sun campaign has been running for over 20 years prioritising worker health and safety.